bizzkoot/CodeNomad/README.md

 Choose the way that fits your workflow:

 ### 🖥️ Desktop App (Recommended)
 The best experience.
-A native application with global shortcuts, deeper system integration, and a dedicated window.
+A native application (Electron-based) with global shortcuts, deeper system integration, and a dedicated window.

 - **Download**: Grab the latest installer for macOS, Windows, or Linux from the [Releases Page](https://github.com/shantur/CodeNomad/releases).
 - **Run**: Install and launch like any other app.

+### 🦀 Tauri App (Experimental)
+We are also working on a lightweight, high-performance version built with [Tauri](https://tauri.app).
+It is currently in active development.

+- **Download**: Experimental builds are available on the [Releases Page](https://github.com/shantur/CodeNomad/releases).
+- **Source**: Check out `packages/tauri-app` if you're interested in contributing.

 ### 💻 CodeNomad Server
 Run CodeNomad as a local server and access it via your web browser.
 Perfect for remote development (SSH/VPN) or running as a service.